 Following a vast literature search it was determined that recovery should be measured in multiple domains and extend beyond the immediate recovery period.
 For many anaesthesiologists physiological safety is the paramount concern but the emerging thinking is that "what happens in the operating room may influence recovery well beyond hospital discharge" and ties in well with techniques and protocols to enhance recovery after surgery.
 The group agreed that a baseline recording would be required and then immediate, early, late and long-term assessments would be performed.
 It was also agreed that the final tool must be useable in any clinical setting for any procedure anywhere in the world and that it would provide data which could be used for clinical trials and also for simple audit processes.
 The concept of measuring multiple domains of recovery over repeated times enables the researcher to investigate how the different recovery domains interact, as well as the follow-on consequences of poor recovery in one domain on other aspects of recovery.

-A number of projects have since been performed or are in progress to provide additional levels of validation.
+A number of projects have since been performed to provide additional levels of validation.
 A sub analysis on satisfaction has been published in the European Journal of Anaesthesiology.
-Ongoing development has included further validation studies to identify normal cognitive performance variability, as well as discriminant validation studies to show that the PostopQRS is able to discriminate change between groups.
+Ongoing development have included further validation studies to identify normal cognitive performance variability, as well as discriminant validation studies to show that the PostopQRS is able to discriminate change between groups, validation of use of PostopQRS on the telephone, specific adjustments to take account of low cognitive performance prior to surgery.
+PostopQRS was been previously released for general use free of charge and was issued to over 50 users around the world.
+The tool has transitioned to a paid for service.

-The PostopQRS has been previously released for general use free of charge and to date has been issued to over 50 users, with a number of studies underway around the world.
-The tool will soon be transitioning to a paid for service to help support the provision of this resource to the various classes of end users.
-The original PostopQRS group has been replaced with a smaller PostopQRS Scientific Advisory Board who oversees tool validation and development.
-It is our ideal that many researchers around the world will use the PostopQRS as a measurement of patient-focused outcome after surgery and anaesthesia.
-By facilitating data entry and analysis the online tool will not only be more attractive to researchers and those interested in auditing their practice but opens the possibility of real-time feedback on patient recovery.
+The original PostopQRS group has been replaced with a smaller PostopQRS Scientific Advisory Board who advise on tool development.
+It is our ideal that many researchers around the world will use the PostopQRS tool as a measurement of patient-focused outcome after surgery and anaesthesia to improve outcomes for patients.
+By facilitating data entry and analysis the online tool will not only be more attractive to Pharmaceutical and Biotech companies, CROs, Hospitals, Medical Device Companies, researchers and those interested in auditing their practice.
+It also opens the possibility of real-time feedback on patient recovery to clinicians all with the aim of improving outcomes for patients.